photo de profil

 Current position

-I am a postdoctoral fellow in Computer Science from the Dipartimento di Ingegneria dell'Energia Elettrica e dell'Informazione "Guglielmo Marconi" of the Università di Bologna.
-My work deals with Machine-Learning-aided reoptimization methods for real-time adjustments and human interaction.
+Previously, I was a postdoctoral fellow in Computer Science at the Dipartimento di Ingegneria dell'Energia Elettrica e dell'Informazione "Guglielmo Marconi" of the Università di Bologna.
+My postdoctoral work dealt with Machine-Learning-aided reoptimization methods for real-time adjustments and human interaction.

-I have a PhD in Computer Science from the Université Paris-Saclay.
-My PhD aimed at developing approaches for modeling and generating explanations about the solutions stemming from optimization systems for their end-users.
-More specifically, it focused on providing explanations in the case of the Workforce Scheduling and Routing Problem (WSRP).
+I hold a PhD in Computer Science from CentraleSupélec - Université Paris-Saclay.
+My PhD research aimed at developing approaches for modeling and generating explanations about the solutions stemming from optimization systems for their end-users.
+More specifically, it focused on providing user-centered explanations in the case of the Workforce Scheduling and Routing Problem (WSRP).

 Topics of interest